mathemusician/pathed/README.md

 # Methods

 ### filedir
-returns your current file directory as a str-like object
+Returns your current file directory as a str-like object
 ```python
 from pathed import filedir